khaleed-dev/learning-library/expressjs-study-notes/express-notes.md

 });

 ```
+* [`app.post(path, middleware)`][.post]
-* `app.post(path, middleware)`: This method is used to handle HTTP POST requests sent to the specified path.
+This method is used to handle HTTP POST requests sent to the specified path.
 It is equivalent to calling `app.use` with the `POST` method and the specified path.
 The middleware function is executed when the base of the requested path matches `path` and the request method is `POST`.
 For example:
 ```js
 app.post('/login', (req, res) => {
   // Handle login form submission